กองทัพอากาศไทย - Royal Thai Air Force

 Patch Tail badge on F-5E

-Formerly designated 12th Squadron it was inactive for some time after
+Formerly designated 12th Squadron was inactive for some time after

 having withdrawn its North American F-86L.

-delivery of the first batch of 13 Northrop F-5E and 3 F-5F in June 1978 to Korat AFB, later
+delivery (after assembly and tests at Don Muang AFB) to Korat AFB of the first batch of 13 Northrop F-5E and 3 F-5F on 13-06-78, later

 Hectic